 Brian C. Padove

-Brian’s education an experience allows him to provide a full range of transactional and litigation services to his clients.
+He also co-founded and co-hosts the “Building Up” podcast which provides general tips and insights for construction industry professionals.
+His education and experience allow him to provide a full range of transactional and litigation services to his clients.

 - American Bar Association

 - Member of the Fidelity and Surety Law Committee of the Tort Trial and Insurance Practice Section (TIPS)